 We wanted to make sure all Scottish Gin makers were given the opportunity to tell their story, showcase their gins and give the consumer an opportunity to discover more by visiting the gin makers’ websites and social media pages.

 We also wanted to create original Scottish Gin editorial and content that we found interesting and fun as gin drinkers.
-We hope to provide some really great Scottish Gin content this year and build on this going forward with a pretty packed schedule for 2018.
+We intend to continue providing some really great Scottish Gin content this year and build on this going forward with another packed schedule for 2019.

 We’re very proud of what we’ve created and very much look forward to developing our website and social media networks as the Scottish Gin sector continues to grow.
 Raising a glass to all Scottish Gin makers, drinkers and everyone involved with Scottish Gin who make it, what we consider to be, the best gin in the world – bar none.